 All students, faculty, and staff are trained on fire safety and evacuation procedures.
 Annual training on fire safety, fire extinguisher and evacuation procedure is required for Facilities Services staff and Dining staff.
 All Residential Life staff complete fire safety education training.
-The training includes a video on dorm safety, use of a fire extinguisher, building evacuation procedures and the process for conducting fire safety checks in student dorm rooms.
+The training educates staff on dorm safety, use of fire extinguishers, building evacuation procedures and the process for conducting fire safety checks in student residence hall rooms.